WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Limited free third-party extensions

-That being said, after personally using WordPress for 7+ years and then switching to the Squarespace platform, and then going back into the WordPress dashboard—I prefer the Squarespace dashboard so much more.
-It’s aesthetically pleasing and a design minimalist happy place.
+That being said, after personally using WordPress for 7+ years, switching to the Squarespace platform, and then going back into the WordPress dashboard, I prefer the Squarespace dashboard.
+WordPress is not a minimalist's happy place.

 WordPress Dashboard Interface